 When the people on the move first saw the officers, they immediately started running away.
-The officers got out of the car and shouted aggressively in Bsonian at them to make them stop, further scaring them by putting their hands on their guns attached on the halters.
+The officers got out of the car and shouted aggressively in Bosnian at them to make them stop, further scaring them by putting their hands on the guns attached on their holsters.
 This made all the people on the move return, and they were ordered to stand in one spot.
 Only one individual was still hiding.
 When another individual called him in Kurdish to come back to the group, one officer hit him with three fist bumps.
 He boxed him two times in his right eye and one time on the right side of his head.

 “He had a chubby and fat face.”

 The one who was hiding came back to the group who was very scared, the children started crying and screaming.
 The officers told them: